rauc/rauc/docs/advanced.rst

 * May configuration formats change over different application versions?
 * Can a new application read (and convert) old data?
 * Does your infrastructure allow working on possibly obsolete data?
-* Enough storage to store data redundantly?
+* Is there enough storage to store data redundantly?
-* ...

-The basic advantages and disadvantages a single or a redundant setup implicate are listed below:
+The table below compares the basic trade-offs between a single and a redundant data storage setup:

 +-----------+--------------------------+---------------------------+
 |           | Single Data              | Redundant Data            |